 California State Summer School for the Arts

 With California State Summer School for the Arts (CSSSA) our aim is to encourage high school participation from Nevada County in this rigorously competitive program, and to ensure that teacher, parents and students know how to apply for scholarship funds.
 Most years this results in more high school attendees than from any other surrounding county.
 We are available for information and mentoring at any stage of the application.

 national congressional art competition

 As blind judges for the US House of Representatives National Congressional Art Competition – for both the 1st and 4th Congressional districts – our role is to encourage student participation from Nevada County.
-Las year a Nevada County Student, Noah Gregoire, won first place and was able to travel to Washington with his parents where he was celebrated among other students nationwide, and his work hung at Capitol Hill for a full twelve months.
+In 2016 a Nevada County Student, Noah Gregoire, won first place and was able to travel to Washington with his parents where he was celebrated among other students nationwide, and his work hung at Capitol Hill for a full twelve months.
 We’d like to see more Nevada County students accessing this fantastic opportunity.